Zyfurr/Zyfurr.github.io/index.md

 ### Flashing Your FPGA Board with AMD PYNQ
 1. Navigate to the URL: [https://www.pynq.io/boards.html](https://www.pynq.io/boards.html)
 2. Retrieve your micro sd card and ensure it is at least 16 GB.
 3. Download the corresponding image from the website.
 The image should be for the AUP-ZU3 board.
-For the specific version there should be a sticker near the processors cooler noting whether it is the 8 GB model or 4 GB model.
+For the specific version there should be a sticker near the center of your FPGA board noting whether it is the 8 GB model or 4 GB model.
 4. Once downloaded unzip the folder.
 5. Insert your micro sd card into your sd card reader connected to the computer.
 Ensure that the sd card is empty.
 6. Navigate to your desired sd card flashing program of choice, for a free option you can use [Balena Etcher](https://etcher.balena.io/).
 Choose the file within the unzipped folder as your image and flash it to your sd card.
 7. Once flashing is finished, connect your FPGA to power using one of the provided USB-C cables.
 With the other connect it to the DRP I USB 3.0 port and then to your computer, this cable will provide a network over USB-C to communicate from Jupyter notebooks to your FPGA.
 Ensure that the power switch is switched to OFF and the boot switch is on SD mode.
-8. Insert the sd card containing the PYNQ image into the FPGA and power on the board with the power switch.
+8. Insert the sd card containing the PYNQ image into the FPGA board's reader and power on the board with the power switch.
 9. At this point the board will go through a process to boot from the image on the sd card.
 The FPGA will go through a cycle of LEDs blinking.
     1. The PS LED1 should be blinking in a heart beat pattern.
     2. After ~30 seconds the DONE LED located near the USB 3.0 ports should be lit up solid green.
 Additionally the white LEDs located near the dip switches at the bottom of the board should light up.